Citadelle of Quebec: British-rule

-Present fortification (1820–present)
+Present fortification

 As tensions between the United Kingdom and the United States, as well as fears of further rebellion in British North America, grew in the late 18th century, the British reinforced the defences of their colonies according to a plan drawn up in the 1790s by Gother Mann.
 The ramparts around the Upper Town cliff and four martello towers (still extant) on the Plains of Abraham were completed before 1812.
 A citadel was a key part of Mann's design, but no fort was built because the cost was deemed prohibitive.

 That opinion finally shifted following the War of 1812; as part of a wider improvement of Canada's defences coordinated by the Duke of Richmond, then Governor-in-Chief of British North America, the existing star fort was built between 1820 and 1850 under the direction of Lieutenant-Colonel Elias Walker Durnford of the Royal Engineers.
 Intended to secure Quebec City against the Americans and serve as a refuge for the British garrison in the event of attack or rebellion, the Citadelle incorporated a section of the French enceinte of 1745 and the layout was based on Sébastien Le Prestre de Vauban's design for an arms, munitions, and supplies depot, as well as a barracks.
 That, though, was somewhat of an anachronism by the time of the fort's completion, in comparison to other contemporary European military architecture.
 Additional buildings were completed in 1850.

 After Canadian Confederation in 1867, Canada became responsible for its own defence; the British departed the Citadelle in 1871.
 Two batteries of the Royal Canadian Artillery were established at the Citadelle and an artillery school was opened in 1871, followed by a cavalry school.
 From the late 19th century, living conditions for soldiers at the fort gradually improved; canteens were opened and the casemates were made more comfortable.
 The preservation of much of the fortifications and defences of Quebec is due to the intervention of Governor General of Canada the Marquess of Dufferin and Ava, who also established the Citadelle as a viceregal residence in 1872, reviving a tradition dating to the founding of New France.
 Since 1920, the Citadelle has been the home station of the Royal 22e Régiment of the Canadian Forces.

 The Quebec Conferences of 1943 and 1944, in which Governor General of Canada the Earl of Athlone, Prime Minister of Canada William Lyon Mackenzie King, British Prime Minister Winston Churchill, and US President Franklin D. Roosevelt discussed strategy for World War II, were held at the Citadelle of Quebec.

 The Historic Sites and Monuments Board of Canada designated the Citadel as a national historic site in 1946.
 The fortress was designated as a National Historic Site of Canada in 1980 and, five years later, the Historic District of Old Québec, of which the Citadelle is a part, was placed on UNESCO's list of World Heritage Sites.